lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 Kyber is a key-encapsulation mechanism (KEM) standardized by the US NIST PQC Project {{PQCProj}}.
-This document specifies the use of the Kyber algorithm at three security levels, Kyber512, Kyber768, and Kyber1024, in X.509 public key certificates; see {{!RFC5280}}.
+This document specifies the use of the Kyber algorithm at three security levels: Kyber512, Kyber768, and Kyber1024, in X.509 public key certificates; see {{!RFC5280}}.
 Public and private key encodings are also specified.